Rohithroh/BankingSystem/README.md

   4. Transfers table will record all transfers happened.

- Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers
+ Flow : Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers